 The focus of this course is to study and master the craft of literary analysis, apply literary criticism and conduct in depth studies and comparisons of seemingly diverse works.
 It is imperative that the student become a student of literature.
 Course work includes twelve to eighteen major novels, literary criticism study, literary composition, projects, and daily opportunities for class discussion and investigation.
-The study of literature begins with mandatory summer reading and study.
-Assignments accompany the summer readings.

 The student's ability to make meaning on a universal level is also paramount.
 Students will have the opportunity to respond to literature as it relates to their own experiences on a daily basis as the student responds to journal prompts, informal and formal essay topics, points of discussion and response or reaction papers.
-Literary research papers are required regularly throughout the year.
-Students will complete a capstone project that included a Philosophy of Life paper.
-Core works to be studied include: The Awakening, Othello, Things Fall Apart, East of Eden, Oedipus Rex, Antigone, A Doll's House, Song of Solomon, Hamlet, Siddhartha, The Metamorphosis, Rosencrantz and Guildenstern are Dead, The Stranger, Heart of Darkness, Brave New World, Their Eyes Were Watching God, excerpts from This I Believe as well as various poems, short stories, non-fiction as well as informational texts.
-Students will prepare for the AP Literature exam as well.
+Literary research projects are required regularly throughout the year.
+Students will complete a capstone project that focuses on personal interests.